guyellis/multi-level-cache/README.md

 * Both the local and remote caches are checked and do not find the data.
 * You retrieve the data from the slow source and do a `set()` which places it in both caches.
 * The next time this server needs that data it will do a `get()` and check the local cache first.
-  It finds the data in the local cache and returns that will no network request.
+  It finds the data in the local cache and returns that with no network request.
 * Another server in the cluster needs this data.
 It does a `get()` on the cache for the data.
 It first checks the local cache but that is empty.
 The remote cache, however, has the data and returns it bypassing the need to go to the slow source.
 Because the `setLocal` flag has been set it also